MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-setup-units-of-measure.md

     If any of these fields contain a value other than 0, then that measure is used during all processes that involve placing items in a bin: put-away, movements, receipts, shipments, picks, and adjustments. [!INCLUDE [prod_short](includes/prod_short.md)] checks the sum of each physical measure of the items being put away and the items already in the bin against the maximum size or other measure that can fit into a bin, according to the bin capacity policy on the location card for this item.
 In other words, you must use the same unit measure for each dimension across all item units of measurement - use kilograms or pounds for weight, for example, but be consistent.
 9. Repeat steps 5 through 7 to set up all the alternate units of measurement that you want to use in different processes for this item.

     In the **Base Unit of Measurement** field at the bottom of the window, you can view or change the item's base unit of measurement.
 You can also change the base unit of measurement in the **Base Unit of Measurement** field on the item card.
-In the **Item Units of Measurement** page, the base unit of measurement must have the value **1** in the **Qty. per unit of Measurement** field.
+In the **Item Units of Measurement** page, the base unit of measurement must have the value **1** in the **Qty. per Unit of Measurement** field.

-You can now use the alternate units of measurement on purchase, production, and sales documents as described in the [To enter a default unit of measurement code for sales and purchasing transactions](#to-enter-a-default-unit-of-measure-code-for-sales-and-purchasing-transactions) section.
+You can now use the alternate units of measurement on purchase, production, and sales documents.
+For more information, see [To enter a default unit of measurement code for sales and purchasing transactions](#to-enter-a-default-unit-of-measure-code-for-sales-and-purchasing-transactions).

 ## <a name="to-set-up-unit-of-measure-translations"></a>To set up unit of measurement translations

-When you sell items to foreign customers, you may want to specify the unit of measurement in the customer's language.
-You can do this after you have set up the necessary unit of measurement translations.
+When you sell items to foreign customers, you might want to specify the unit of measurement in the customer's language.
+You can do that by specifying translations for units of measurement.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Units of Measurement**, and then choose the related link.
 2. Select the code for which you want to set up translations, and then choose the **Translations** action.